José Mourinho: Tactics

 Mourinho has been noted for his tactical prowess, game management, and adaptability to different situations.
 Teams under Mourinho's management typically demonstrate great defensive awareness as well as a quick transition ability with the ball through midfield, in particular down the flanks.
 A common feature of his teams is playing with three or more central midfielders, as Mourinho has stressed midfield superiority as crucial in winning games.
 As a Porto manager, Mourinho employed a diamond 4–4–2 formation, with his midfield – consisting of Costinha or Pedro Mendes as defensive midfielder; Maniche and Dmitri Alenichev as wide central midfielders; and Deco on the tip – acting as a cohesive unit rather than a collection of individuals, providing Porto with midfield superiority while allowing the full-backs to move forward.
+Defensively, the team played with a high defensive line and were known for their fitness and use of heavy pressing high up the pitch.

 During his first two years at Chelsea, Mourinho employed a fluid 4–3–3 formation, having Claude Makélélé play the role of deep-lying midfielder.
 This gave Chelsea a three-against-two midfield advantage over most English teams playing 4–4–2 at the time, and helped Chelsea win Premier League titles in 2004–05 and 2005–06.
 Mourinho explained:

 Look, if I have a triangle in midfield – Claude Makélélé behind and two others just in front – I will always have an advantage against a pure 4–4–2 where the central midfielders are side by side.
 That's because I will always have an extra man.
 It starts with Makelele, who is between the lines.
 If nobody comes to him he can see the whole pitch and has time.
 If he gets closed down it means one of the two other central midfielders is open.
 If they are closed down and the other team's wingers come inside to help, it means there is space now for us on the flank, either for our own wingers or for our full-backs.
 There is nothing a pure 4–4–2 can do to stop things.